 Escrow: To complete the sale of a property, a neutral, third party (the escrow holder) is brought into the picture to assure the process will close appropriately and on time.
 Escrow agents hold money for "safe-keeping" in an exchange between a buyer and seller.
 For example, in an Internet purchase, PayPal is the neutral third party that holds the buyer's cash, and then sends the payment to the seller.

-The escrow holder makes sure that all terms and conditions of the seller's and buyer's negotiated agreement are performed prior to the sale being completed.
-This includes getting monies and paperwork, finishing required forms, and seeking out the release documents for any loans or liens that are to be paid off with the transaction, assuring you have a clear title to your property before the final price is fully paid.
+The escrow company makes sure that all terms and conditions of the seller's and buyer's agreement are met prior to the sale being completed.
+This includes getting payments and documents, completing required forms, and seeking out the release documents for any loans or liens that were paid with the transaction, assuring you have a clean title to your property before the purchase price is fully paid.

-These are the legal documents that escrow holders usually compile:
+These are the legal forms that escrow companies usually compile:

-The escrow holder gets a payment at the completion of closing.
+At the close of escrow, in an acceptable form to the escrow.
 You'll know when it's time to submit the form of payment.